JoseChirif/JoseChirif/My top projects.md

   <!--- Link --->
   <p align="center">
-    <a href="https://github.com/JoseChirif/Pictures-to-ppt">Visit the project through this link</a>
+    <a href="https://github.com/JoseChirif/Pictures-to-ppt">Visit the project repository through this link</a>
   </p>

 <!--- END PROJECT PICTURES TO PPT --->